Foreclosures

 The seller will likely refuse to provide a home warranty or survey.
 You may request these at your expense.

-The seller may offer limited assistance in paying the buyer’s closing cost.
+The seller may offer limited assistance in paying the buyer’s closing costs.
 They may not pay any of the buyer’s closing costs.

 Owner/occupants are given preference by some sellers of foreclosures.